 Nobel Laureate Paul C. Lauterbur, developer of MRI, dies at age 77

-C. Lauterbur, a University of Illinois professor of chemistry who
+C. Lauterbur, University of Illinois professor of chemistry who

 was awarded a Nobel Prize in 2003 for his pioneering work in the

-development of magnetic resonance imaging, died this morning at his
+development of magnetic resonance imaging, died March 27, 2007 at his

 A member of the faculty at Illinois since 1985, Lauterbur shared the Nobel Prize for physiology or medicine with Sir Peter Mansfield of the University of Nottingham in England.

 Lauterbur was among the first scientists to use nuclear magnetic resonance spectroscopy in the study of molecules, solutions and solids.
 In the early 1970s he began applying the same technology to biological organisms.
 As in other NMR experiments, Lauterbur put his subjects – he first used a clam – inside a powerful magnetic field and collected the resulting radio signals that were emitted by atomic nuclei within the tissues.
 He discovered that using a static magnetic field and varying the intensity of a second magnetic field across his subjects yielded clearer signals, allowing better imaging of different tissues.

 Mansfield, a physicist, improved the utilization of magnetic gradients and showed how the resulting signals could be mathematically analyzed.

 “Through his life and his work, Paul Lauterbur exemplified the ideals of the University of Illinois – creativity, passion, tenacity, and most importantly, commitment to mankind,” said Richard Herman, the chancellor of the Urbana campus.
 “Paul’s influence is felt around the world every day, every time an MRI saves the life of a daughter or a son, a mother or a father.
 He will be greatly missed.”